my-digital-decay/ld26/README.md

 I got a basic frmaework with proper frontend and backend states.
 The backend has a Box2D based physics world and the player object is a physics object in that world.
 Still no real gameplay or proper player mechanics.
 Pressing the [SPACE] key will jump (fly if repeatedly pressed)

+### Complete

+Well I didn't make a game but I'm much more familiar with Lua and MOAI now.
+And I had fun working on this.

 ###### Copyright © 2013 Keith W. Thompson.
 Some Rights Reserved.